vineet-Y/shl-rec/readme.md

   "language": "English"
 }

+looking_for // skills or expertise are expected from JD or the query mentions directly or indirectly intructions // instructions about time, langugae, max questions, combination of assessments etc job_level // the job level of the candidate if mentioned in JD language // the langugae the assessment in required in

 ## Hybrid Similarity Matching (TF-IDF + Embeddings)

 We combine two techniques to compute similarity between the user’s simplified query and all assessments: